wojtek9502/mcp_satellites_search_nearby/README.md

 ---

 ---
-**Context: Coordinates are passed, the satellite's name passed, number of days, other than default, passed, min altitude param passed**
+**Context: Coordinates, satellite name, custom days, and minimum altitude provided.**
 Prompt: My coordinates are 50.06143 19.93658.
 Show me CREW DRAGON 11 passes for the next 5 days.
 Search for the passes with minimum culmination altitude 20 deg
-Expected Response: 'CREW DRAGON 11' satellite passes for the next 5 days, but only if satellite pass minimum culmination altitude >= 20 deg
+Expected Response: 'CREW DRAGON 11' satellite passes for the next 5 days, only if satellite pass minimum culmination altitude ≥ 20°.
 <details>
 <summary>AI Response</summary>